oauth-wg/oauth-selective-disclosure-jwt/main.md

 a JWS to present to a certain Client becomes critical.

-This document describes a format for JWS documents that enable selective disclosure of the included claims (SD-JWS), including a format for proofs.
+This document describes a format for JWS documents that enable selective disclosure of the included claims (SD-JWS), including a format for proofs, which are digitally signed JWS documents presented during verification.

 In a common use case, such JWS document includes claims describing natural persons, the mechanisms defined in this document can be used for any other use cases as well.

 It is important to note that this format enables selective disclosure of claims, but in itself it does not achieve unlinkability of the subject of a JWS document.

+Note: discuss how much we want to get into the holder binding (user's public key contained inside an SD-JWS).
+From my perspective, it is very use case specific and orthogonal to the general mechanism of selective disclosure we are trying to define here.

 ## Conventions and Terminology